Frequently Asked Questions about OSU College of Forestry Research & Demonstration Forests

 The forests also serve as an educational backdrop for local schools, non-profits and other educational organizations that host camps, field trips and more for local youth.
 These organizations include: Corvallis Environmental Center, Corvallis Parks and Recreation, Corvallis and Albany-area schools, Outdoor Service Guides, Environmental Youth Leadership Institute, Youth Corvallis Composite Mountain Bike Team and countless others.

-The Research Forests is a great setting for doing field-based ecological and forest management focused research for College of Forestry faculty, students, and other researchers.
+The Research Forests are a great setting for doing field-based ecological and forest management focused research for College of Forestry faculty, students, and other researchers.
 Learn more about submitting a research proposal!

 PUBLIC ENGAGEMENT WITH THE RESEARCH FORESTS